 By the end of this post, you will know:

 - The importance of mapping your world of work using job descriptions

 - The top 3 reasons why you need to map your world of work

 - Next steps to map your world of work

+In today’s crazy world, people are changing jobs at an ever-increasing pace.
 To deal with this new reality, and the extra challenges it brings to hiring and retaining talent, it is essential that employers have a clear understanding of what skills and competencies are needed by their employees to ensure organizational success.

 Mapping Your World of Work with Job Descriptions

 The journey to a great employee starts with a great map.